berkowitze/exosim/README.md

  * Changing time-scale
  * Dragging around and removing objects

 **Note**: It seems the Kepler system is unstable over long time periods, likely due to inprecise measurements of planetary properties.
-This is something we are investigating for the final handin.

 ### Intended Audience